weaversd/simonweaver.github.io/_pages/cv.md

 Skills
 ======
 * Analytical method development: CE and HPLC
-* Data processing and wrangling with R and Python
+* Data processing, analysis, and visualization with R and Python
 * Scientific writing

 Publications